 Once an Appraisal Well is commenced, the Operator shall drill the well with due diligence to its Objective Depth, subject to:

-(a) all supplemental AFEs required under Article 6.2.2 (Supplemental AFEs );
+(a) all supplemental AFEs required under Article 6.2.2 (Supplemental AFEs); or

-(b) the Operator encountering mechanical difficulties, uncontrolled influx of subsurface water, loss of well control, abnormal well or formation pressures, pressured or heaving shale, granite or other practicably impenetrable substances, or other similar conditions in the well bore or damage to the well bore that, in the Operator’s sole opinion, render further well operations impractical; and
+(b) the Operator encountering mechanical difficulties, uncontrolled influx of subsurface water, loss of well control, abnormal well or formation pressures, pressured or heaving shale, granite or other practicably impenetrable substances, or other similar conditions in the well bore or damage to the well bore that, in the Operator’s sole opinion, render further well operations impractical; or

 (c) the unanimous agreement of the Participating Parties to cease drilling an Appraisal Well before reaching Objective Depth.

-If an Appraisal Well is abandoned due to the conditions described under Article 11.1.4(b), then any Participating Party in the abandoned Appraisal Well may, within ___________ (__) days after abandonment of that Appraisal Well, propose the drilling of a substitute well for the abandoned Appraisal Well by giving notice of the proposal (along with the associated AFE and Well Plan) to all other Participating Parties in the abandoned Appraisal Well, and that proposal requires approval by Election of the Participating Parties in the abandoned Appraisal Well.
+If the decision is made to abandon an Appraisal Well due to the conditions described under Article 11.1.5(b), then the Operator has the exclusive right to (i) propose a substitute well while the drilling rig is on location, proposed to be commenced after abandoning the Appraisal Well and prior to rig release; or (ii) release the drilling rig after abandoning the Appraisal Well.
+In the event of (ii), the Operator has the exclusive right to propose a substitute Appraisal Well within ___ days from rig release.
+Thereafter, any Participating Party in the abandoned Appraisal Well may propose the drilling of a substitute well for the abandoned Appraisal Well by giving notice of the proposal (along with the associated AFE and Well Plan) to all other Participating Parties in the abandoned Appraisal Well, and that proposal requires approval by Election of the Participating Parties in the abandoned Appraisal Well.
 Notwithstanding any contrary provision of Article 11.5 (Conclusion of Appraisal Operations), the substitute well shall be an Appraisal Well.
 The Well Plan for the substitute Appraisal Well shall be substantially the same as the abandoned Appraisal Well’s Well Plan and shall also take into account the conditions that rendered further drilling of the abandoned Appraisal Well impractical.

-[Optional provision; check if to be applicable.]

-If the bottomhole location is moved more than _________ feet (_____’), each Non-Participating Party in the abandoned well may, for a period of ___________ (____) days after receipt of the approved substitute Appraisal Well proposal and its associated AFE, notify the Operator, in writing, that it will participate in the substitute Appraisal Well.

 Each Non-Participating Party in a substitute Appraisal Well or an approved supplemental AFE for an Appraisal Well will be subject to either an acreage forfeiture or Hydrocarbon Recoupment, as provided in Article 16 (Non-Consent Operations).

 Appraisal Operations at Objective Depth

-After an Appraisal Well has been drilled to its Objective Depth and all operations in the controlling AFE have been conducted or terminated (except temporary abandonment and permanent plugging and abandonment) and all logs and test results have been distributed to the Participating Parties, the Operator shall promptly notify the Parties entitled to make an Election on an operation proposed under this Article 11.2 (Appraisal Operations at Objective Depth), of its proposal to conduct subsequent operations in the well.
+After an Appraisal Well has been drilled to its Objective Depth and all operations in the controlling AFE have been conducted or terminated (except temporary abandonment and permanent plugging and abandonment) and all logs and test results have been distributed to the Participating Parties, the Operator shall promptly notify the Parties entitled to make an Election on an operation proposed under this Article 11.2, of its proposal to conduct subsequent operations in the well.
 Except for a proposal to permanently plug and abandon the well, the Operator’s proposal shall include an associated AFE and a plan for the operation.
 The Parties entitled to make that Election are:

 (a) the Participating Parties, and